xinyiguan/py2lispIDyOM/paper/paper.md

 Although the model has been firmly established as a powerful tool to model listener’s experience, the Common Lisp ecosystem, in which the IDyOM model is built in, entails a significant entry barrier for researchers who intend to use the model.
-On the one hand, Common Lisp is a fairly niche programming language for data analysis and gathers a rather small community of users in the music psychology and music cognition.
+On the one hand, Common Lisp is a fairly niche programming language for data analysis and gathers a rather small community of users in music psychology and music cognition in this day and age.
 On the other hand, to use the IDyOM model, it is assumed that users, who are often new to the Lisp language, are familiar with Emacs and SLIME, which themselves can take up a lot of time and energy to learn.
 Therefore, obtaining the IDyOM outputs can be discouraging and time-consuming.